 cURL error 60: SSL certificate problem: self signed certificate in certificate chain in WordPress

-If you're developing locally using something like Valet and are trying to update WordPress, a plugin, or a theme, and see this error message, it could mean that something (like Netskope) is injecting their own SSL certificates into your request.
+Let's say you're developing locally using something like Valet or are running WordPress on an internal, corporate network.
+If you try to update WordPress, a plugin, or a theme and see this error message, it could mean that something (like Netskope) is injecting their own SSL certificates into your request.

 It should look something like this: